SamuelDowse/DeviceTracker/README.md

 4. Select the device and information about the device will be displayed.

 ##### If you find a device around the office that is no longer in use:
-1. If you wish to use the device, scan your QE code and then scan the device QR code, then double tap the screen.
+1. If you wish to use the device, scan your barcode and then scan the device QR code, then double tap the screen.
-2. If you wish to return the device, scan the device QR code and double tap the screen.
+2. If you wish to return the device, scan the device barcode and double tap the screen.

 ##### If you want to transfer a device from one user/developer to another.
-1. The user/developer who wishes to use the device scans their QR code, then scan the device QR code.
+1. The user/developer who wishes to use the device scans their barcode, then scan the device barcode.
 2. Double tap the screen.
 (The device will be removed from the old user and attached to the new user)